primaza/primazactl/README.md

             - Set the environment variable `KIND_CLUSTER_JOIN_NAME` before running make to overwrite the name of the cluster created.
     - If using kind, prepend `kind-` to the cluster name.
     - Can use the same cluster as used for main install.
+- `-internal-url INTERNAL_URL`
+    - the url that will be used by the Control Plane to reach the joined cluster
 - `--kubeconfig KUBECONFIG`
     - The kubeconfig file is not modified by primazactl.
     - The cluster specified for worker join does not have to be the current context.